thor314/blog/content/posts/2024-01-20-I'm looking for a job.md

     - high levels of technical competence
     - ops / hr lead is *annoying in the right ways* - advocating for what will make the company stronger, advocates for values, tests process for effectiveness, inserts structure where needed and removes or changes it where ineffective.
 - details:
-    - my target comp range is between:
+    - my target comp range is roughly between:
         - \$200k, 2.0% equity
         - \$500k, 0.2\% equity
+        - as an not entirely useless exercise, assuming a 4-year vesting schedule, and linear extrapolation on that range, I am pricing a 0.45\% difference in annual equity at \$300k in annual pay.
+That values the hypothetical employer at about \$67m for the scale to lie flat.
         - A note on why I care about high numbers: I want high numbers because I am worth this much.
 I obviously do not *need* this much, and typically donate 30-50% of my income to organizations like GiveWell.
     - remote-first, or office in SF.
 Won't relocate.
     - nice to have: subsidizes conference attendance.
 I have co-organized several zk-industry hackathons, and am likely to continue to want to do so.